rabiyaneuro/ds-takehome-template/README.md

 Take-Home Challenge Template
 ==============================

-This is a template to be used for data science take home challenges (based on cookie cutter template)
+This is a template to be used for data science take home challenges.

 Project Organization
 ------------